 Every Disney movie you watch features one similarity… they all have Cinderella’s Castle in all her glory before the video!

-Needless to say, my kids not only knew to expect Cinderella’s Castle at the beginning of every Disney movie we watched, but by the time they were three, they would get mad if I fast forwarded past the castle part!
+Needless to say, my kids knew to expect Cinderella’s Castle at the beginning of every Disney movie we watched, and would get mad if I skipped past it.

 And for most preschoolers, they’ve already picked out a favorite character, know who Mickey Mouse is, and have probably watched Disney World fireworks and parades on Youtube!

 So planning a trip, and an itinerary for your preschooler, seems like the natural thing to do!
 And if this is your first trip, know you can’t go wrong with a no pressure, no agenda vacation to all four parks.
 In that case, just grab this list of rides for preschoolers and call it planned!